-After losing the American War of Independence in 1783, and with no American ports at their disposal, Britain sought a port in the mid-Atlantic, between Halifax and the West Indies, from which it could face off America and France and also easily access its interests in the Caribbean.
+On the heels of Dockyard’s distinction as the home of the 35th America’s Cup, this former 19th-century working dockyard continues to up the ante as a one-stop shop for almost anything a visitor to Bermuda should desire.
+Diving Into History After losing the American War of Independence in 1783, and with no American ports at their disposal, Britain sought a port in the mid-Atlantic, between Halifax and the West Indies, from which it could face off America and France and also easily access its interests in the Caribbean.
 Bermuda’s central geographic position, as you might

-In 1809, slaves laid the first local stones that would become The Royal Naval Dockyard’s foundation; and convicts from Britain followed as the next wave of labourers after emancipation.
-From the War of 1812 until just after World War II, the Royal Naval Dockyard and the base played an integral role in strategic defence for Britain.
+In 1809, slaves laid the first local stones that would become Royal Naval Dockyard’s foundation; and convicts from Britain followed as the next wave of labourers after emancipation.
+From the War of 1812 until just after World War II, Royal Naval Dockyard and the base played an integral role in strategic defence for Britain.
 It wasn’t until 1951 that the Royal Navy officially pulled out from Bermuda.
 And in the first years after the Bermuda government purchased Dockyard in 1953, the area saw little use and began to fall into disrepair.
-But soon enough, plans were set into motion to preserve Dockyard as a public gathering ground and park.
+But soon enough, plans were set in motion to preserve Dockyard as a public gathering ground and park.